m-morrone/simp-doc/docs/user_guide/HOWTO/Managing_Workstation_Infrastructures.rst

    class site::print::server {

      # Note, this is *not* set up for being a central print server.
-     # You'll need to add the appropriate IPTables rules for that to work.
+     # You will need to add the appropriate IPTables rules for that to work.
      package { 'cups': ensure => 'latest' }

      service { 'cups':